Nabeel110/Sada-Kafka/README.md

 # Sada-Kafka
-Sada Kafka is a spring boot application which uses kafka as message broker and zookeper for managing akfka cluster.
+Sada Kafka is a spring boot application which uses kafka as message broker and zookeper for managing kafka cluster.

 ## References
 - https://github.com/elastic/kibana/tree/v7.10.2